It’s the question on the minds of all new mamas: when do babies start sleeping through the night? Here’s what to expect ‒ and what you can do to help.

 As we’ve seen, hunger is one of the key things that limit your little one’s sleeping time.

-But by the time they’re six months old, babies can usually cope with sleeping for six hours without a feed.
+But by the time they’re six months old, some babies can go 4-5 hours without a feed, others may not.

 So how long should a 2-month-old sleep at night without eating?